chr4-cookbooks/sshd/README.md

 ### openssh\_server

-To install and configure openssh-server from other recipes, use the following definition:
+To install and configure openssh-server from other recipes, use the following resource:

 ```ruby
 openssh_server node['sshd']['config_file']